formidablejs/formidablejs.org/docs/frontend.md

 #### Watching Assets For Changes

-The `npm run mix:watch` command will continue running in your terminal and watch all relevant CSS and JavaScript files for changes.
+The `npm run mix:watch` command will continue running in your terminal and watch all relevant CSS, TypeScript and JavaScript files for changes.
 Webpack will automatically recompile your assets when it detects a change to one of these files:

 ```
 npm run mix:watch